Using Multi-line Digital Telephones

 - Press LAST NUMBER DIALED (LND) or dial #9.
 The number will be automatically dialed.

 There are eight different ring patterns available.
-You can select the way your phone will ring so it will sound different from everyone else's.
-Only the single long ring allows you to distinguish between inside and outside calls.
-If you select the single ring, one long ring signifies the call is an interoffice call.
-Two short signals tell you that you are receiving an outside call.
-Three short signals in rapid succession tell you that your call is a priority call.
+You can select the way your phone will ring so it will sound different from everyone else’s.
+Only the single long ring (ring pattern 1) allows you to distinguish between inside, outside and priority calls.
+Selecting this ring pattern, one long ring signifies the call is from on campus.
+Two short rings signifies the call is from off campus.
+Three short rings signifies that the call is a priority call.

 Send All Calls